steadfast-collective/pwheslop.com/content/collections/pages/smart-creatives-podcast.md

     content:
       -
         type: text
-        text: 'We''re looking to grow our roster of guests looking to be featured on The Smart Creatives podcast.
-If you identify as a Smart Creative and have an interesting story to tell, reach out directly at '
+        text: 'We''re looking to grow our roster of guests looking to be featured on The Smart Creatives podcast. ' -
+    type: paragraph
+    content:
       -
+        type: text
+        text: 'If you identify as a Smart Creative and have an interesting story to tell, reach out directly at ' -
         type: text
         marks: